Brown Butter Maple Beer Bread

 Brown Butter Maple Beer Bread is an easy, savory quick bread that’s soft on the inside, with a crispy, buttery crust.
 Slather it with browned maple butter for one heavenly slice!

 It’s Game Day!
-You know what that means, don’t you?
-Game Day food, of course, and nothing defines Game Day food better than a thick, rustic slice of beer bread.
-It’s soft, with the crispiest buttery crust, and yeah.
-BEER. 🙂
+That means we need plenty of Game Day food, and almost nothing is better than a thick, rustic slice of beer bread.

 And if you’re looking for more beer recipes, try these!